 Get consistent and adequate rest.

-Wash your hands.
-Keep them away from your face.
+Wash your hands and keep them away from your face.

-Often, the most effective ways to keep well are simple mechanical actions we’re all capable of doing.
-Coronavirus can be neutralized through effective hand-washing, and by alcohol-based hand sanitizers with greater than 60 percent alcohol content (5).
+Coronavirus can be neutralized through effective hand-washing, and by alcohol-based hand sanitizers with greater than 60 percent alcohol content.
 Hand washing should be the go-to though, with hand sanitizer use being a last resort where water isn’t available.

 Avoid travel to restricted regions.

-To maximize immune support, incorporate some of these remedies to make sure your immune system is in top shape.
+To maximize immune support, incorporate some of these functional nutrients to make sure your immune system is in top shape.

-An herbal remedy of a species of South African geranium, umcka plays a role in the production of a specialized protein, called cytokines, that may protect the body’s cells from viral infection (7).
+An herbal remedy of a species of South African geranium, umcka plays a role in the production of a specialized protein, called cytokines, that may protect the body’s cells from viral infection.

 Supplement with 1.5 mL 1-3 times daily

-A traditional Chinese medical herb, astragalus modulates immune response, and supports a healthy expression of proteins involved in immune function.
+A traditional Chinese medical herb, astragalus modulates immune response, and supports a healthy expression of proteins involved in immune function (13).